 A Fortune 500 financial services organization, Thrivent Financial for Lutherans is a faith-based, not-for-profit membership organization with nearly 2.5 million members.
 As the nation’s largest fraternal benefit society, Thrivent helps its members achieve financial security and give back to their communities.

 The organization has two main offices; one in Appleton, Wis., and one in Minneapolis.
 With no centralized, electronic case management system in place and with litigation team members in both offices, “Everyone just did their own thing.” according to Alayne P. Russom, a senior paralegal in the organization’s litigation department.
 “There was no calendaring; no to-do list.
 We tried using email as reminders, but things were forgotten; files were forgotten,” she added.
-“We wanted, and needed, a case management system with a workflow system.”
+“We wanted, and needed, a corporate legal software with a workflow system.”

 Russom was tasked with “getting Legal Files up and running.”
 She set up a common naming system for all the files and began to teach the ins and outs of Legal Files to others in her group.
 “We started with a few features at a time—how to use email in Legal, how to use the to-do features, how to use the calendars,” she said.
 “Then, it was, ‘OK, this is working well.
 Let’s start using something else,’ and we went onto letter templates.”